LivePersonInc/developer-center/pages/documents/MessagingChannels/ProactiveMessaging/overview.md

 ### Getting Started

 A few things you'll need to get started with this API:
-* Fill out this [request](https://forms.gle/tUqhtE7kjAJpmo9L8) to get on-boarded to Proactive Web Application.
+1. Fill out this [request](https://forms.gle/tUqhtE7kjAJpmo9L8) to get on-boarded to Proactive Web Application.
+Onboarding to Proactive Web Application is mandatory before onboarding to Proactive Messaging API.
-* Create 2 new bot users in Conversational Cloud.
+2. Create 2 new bot users in Conversational Cloud.
 Customer Success Managers can do this on behalf of the brand using elevated LivePerson credentials.
 Please make sure the bot users have Campaign Manager roles & privileges.
-* Provide LivePerson Proactive team with the bot user api key and secret of the 2 bots created in step #2.
+3. Provide LivePerson Proactive team with the bot user api key and secret of the 2 bots created in step #2.
-* LivePerson will provide brands the client ID and secrets which will be used to create an app jwt for authentication. click [here](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt) to know how to use APP JWT.
+4. LivePerson will provide brands the client ID and secrets which will be used to create an app jwt for authentication. click [here](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt) to know how to use APP JWT.

 ### API Domain and Documentation
 * Proactive messaging is deployed in three regions. **North America**, **EMEA**(Europe, Middle East and Africa), **APAC**(Asia Pacific).
 Use the domain api to identify the zone of proactive api which is to be used for an account.